loveencounterflow/intertype/README.md

 >   whose declaration satisfies the given condition: the declaration is OK and the type is usable, but it's
 >   not allowed to use the library to create a new value of this type.*-->

-* In any event, the resulting value will be `validate`d using the type's ISA method:

 * (**A**) In case `D.create` is a synchronous function, it will be called with the extraneous arguments `P`